-Table 4: Airport Land Use Compatibility Criteria for Riverside County
+Table 4: Airport Land Use Compatibility Criteria for Riverside County (Applicable to March Joint Air Reserve Base)

-Maximum Population Density Land Use

-Area I No residential 3 No high risk land uses.
+Safety Zone Maximum Population Density Land Use Area I No residential No high risk land uses.
 High risk land uses have one or more of the following characteristics: a high concentration of people; critical facility status; or use of flammable or explosive materials.
 The following are examples of uses which have these higher risk characteristics.
 This list is not complete and each land use application shall be evaluated for its appropriateness given airport flight activities.
 Places of Assembly, such as churches, schools, and auditoriums.
 Large Retail Outlets, such as shopping centers, department stores, "big box" discount stores, supermarkets, and drug stores.
 High Patronage Services, such as restaurants, theaters, banks, and bowling alleys.

+Safety Zone Maximum Population Density Land Use

 Overnight Occupancy Uses, such as hospitals, nursing homes, community care facilities, hotels, and motels.
 Communication Facilities for use by emergency response and public information activities.
 Flammable or Explosive Materials, such as service stations (gasoline and liquid petroleum), bulk fuel storage, plastics manufacturing, feed and flour mills, and breweries.

-Area II Residential 2.5 acre minimum lots
+Area II Residential

-2.5 acre minimum 10ts
+2.5 acre minimum lots

+Area III Not Applicable

-The following uses shall be prohibited in all airport safety zones: a.
+1 The following uses shall be prohibited in all airport safety zones:

+a.
 Any use which would direct a steady light or flashing light of red, white, green, or amber colors associated with airport operations toward an aircraft engaged in an initial straight climb following takeoff or toward an aircraft engaged in a straight final approach toward a landing at an airport, other than an FAA-approved navigational signal light or visual approach slope indicator.